What's new in 3.0.0

 |---|---|---|---|

-| GET | /health | Node status, version, uptime, edition | — |
+| GET | /health | Node status, version, uptime, edition | n/a |

 | POST | /v2/inbound | Upload encrypted blob from an authenticated client (RAM-only) | Key |

-| GET | /v2/outbound/:hash | Download + burn — one retrieval only | Key |
+| GET | /v2/outbound/:hash | Download + burn: one retrieval only | Key |

 | GET | /v2/status/:hash | Check blob availability without consuming | Key |